-GILLIAN DYKEMAN, EXECUTIVE DIRECTOR – SAINT JOHN
+GILLIAN DYKEMAN, EXECUTIVE DIRECTOR – FREDERICTON

 Gillian Dykeman is an arts administrator and practicing interdisciplinary artist.
 She recently completed graduate research at the University of Toronto, obtaining a Masters in Visual Culture, and has a BFA from NSCAD University.
 Dykeman’s professional experience includes extensive work in artist-run culture and the non-profit sector, art criticism, radio production, grant writing, as well as community development and engagement through the arts.
 Her work has been exhibited nationally and abroad, and she has participated in artist residencies across Canada.